Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 There are three choices:

-Most LLCs are member-managed and if so, would select all Liability Company Member(s).
+Most LLCs are member-managed, and if so, they would select all Liability Company Member(s).

 What To Do After Setting Up Your California LLC

-Once the Limited Liability Company has been formed, there are a few additional steps to take care of.
+Once the Limited Liability Company has been formed, there are a few additional steps to follow.
 Below is a list of the most common tasks.

 File the Initial Statement of Information